Howard the Duck: Characteristics and associations

-Howard the Duck is a three-foot-tall anthropomorphic duck.
+Howard the Duck is a two-foot-seven-inch-tall anthropomorphic duck.
 He generally wears a tie and shirt and is almost always found smoking a cigar.
 Originally, like many cartoon ducks, he wore no pants; Disney threatened legal action due to Howard's resemblance to Donald Duck, and Marvel redesigned that aspect of the character by writing into the script that Howard was the target of anti-nudity protests, and was forced to do business with "Wally Sidney", a failed cartoonist who made his fortune through a chain of conservative clothing retailers known as "Sidney World".
 Howard tries on various outfits, including ones akin to Donald Duck's sailor uniform and Uncle Scrooge's coat and top hat, before settling on his new attire of a business suit complete with trousers.
 Although Howard sulks that he has lost, Beverly reassures him that she does not want him to be a victim of a mob, and loves him no matter what he wears.

 Howard has an irritable and cynical attitude towards the often bizarre events around him; he feels there is nothing special about him except that he is a duck, and though he has no goals other than seeking comfort and to be left alone, he is often dragged into dangerous adventures simply because he is visibly unusual.
+He often tends to exclaim or mutter "Waugh!" as a catchphrase in moments of frustration, surprise, or anger.
 His series' tagline, "Trapped in a world he never made", played off the genre trappings of 1950s science fiction.

 His near-constant companion and occasional girlfriend is former art model and Cleveland native Beverly Switzler.
 Like Howard, Beverly wants an ordinary life but is frequently singled out for her appearance, though as a beautiful woman rather than a duck.
 His other friends include Paul Same (a painter who briefly became a sleepwalking crime-fighter named the Winky Man), Winda Wester (a lisping ingénue with psychic powers), and country music singer Dreyfus Gultch.
 Howard has worked with Spider-Man and the Man-Thing on various occasions.

 Howard found himself on Earth due to a shift in the "Cosmic Axis" from a world similar to Earth, but where there are "more ducks" and "apes don't talk."
 In the black-and-white Howard the Duck magazine series, writer Bill Mantlo theorized that Howard came from an extra-dimensional planet called Duckworld, a planet similar to Earth where ducks, not apes, had evolved to become the dominant species.
 In 2001, Gerber dismissed this idea, calling it "very pedestrian" and 'comic-booky' — in the worst sense of the term."
 Gerber stated that Howard came from an alternate Earth populated by a variety of anthropomorphic animals and not Duckworld.
 A panel in Fear #19, prior to Howard's introduction, depicts Howard or someone like him near an anthropomorphic mouse and an anthropomorphic dog, in a panel about hypothetical other dimensions.
 Gerber later depicted his character Destroyer Duck as existing in such a world.